wp-plugins/wp-security-audit-log/readme.txt

 == Changelog ==

+= 1.3.2 (2014-12-16) =
+* **New Features and Options**
+	* Plugin automatically retrieves user's originating IP address even if WordPress is installed behind a reverse proxy, web application firewall or load balancer.
+For more information refer to [WP Security Audit Log, Reverse Proxies and WAFs](http://www.wpwhitesecurity.com/wordpress-plugins/wordpress-user-monitoring-plugin/wp-security-audit-log-plugin-retrieves-originating-wordpress-user-ip-address/)
+	* New option to omit internal IP addresses from being reported in the WordPress security audit log

+* **Removed Functionality**
+	* The sandbox was removed from the plugin.
+If you need to use the sandbox for troubleshooting and tested contact us since we migrated it to a standalone extension.

+* **Bug Fixes**
+	* Fixed a bug where site administrators where not able to view the WordPress security alerts for their sites in a WordPress multisite installation
+	* Improved some SQL queries as reported in this [support ticket](https://wordpress.org/support/topic/syntax-error-d-not-replaced?replies=10#post-6278773)

 = 1.3.1 (2014-11-27) =
 * **New WordPress Security Alerts**
 	* Alert 2065: The content of published post has been modified